-- (6) Includes 16,558 shares owned beneficially by Mr. Kimball as a beneficiary of a trust.
-Mr. Kimball shares voting and investment power over these shares.
-Also includes 490 shares held by Mr. Kimball's wife and 400 shares held by his sister-inlaw.
-Mr. Kimball disclaims beneficial ownership of the 400 shares held by his sister-in-law. - (7) Includes 1,436 shares owned indirectly by Blanchard Equity LLC and 9,867 shares held indirectly in the John W.B.
+- (7) Includes 9,867 shares held indirectly in the John W.B.
 Merriman Revocable Trust.
 Mr. Merriman disclaims beneficial ownership of the shares held by the trust except to the extent of any pecuniary interest therein.
 Mr. Merriman shares voting and investment power over these shares. - (8) Number of shares includes 184,875 shares issuable upon conversion of Series B Convertible Preferred Stock.
-Also includes 148,468 shares owned beneficially by Mr. Michaelis as a beneficiary of a trust.
-Mr. Michaelis shares voting and investment power over these shares. - (9) Shares are owned beneficially by Mr. Renken as a beneficiary of a trust.
-Mr. Renken shares voting and investment power over these shares. - (10) Shares are owned beneficially by Mr. Sawyer as a beneficiary of a trust.
-Mr. Sawyer shares voting and investment power over these shares. - (11) Includes 105,968 shares held indirectly by a limited partnership and 7,150 restricted shares of which 4,484 vest in 2015 and 2,666 vest in 2016.
-Mr. Alex Teague has voting and regular dividend rights with respect to the restricted shares, but no right to dispose of such shares. - (12) Includes 6,051 restricted shares of which 3,795 vest in 2015 and 2,256 vest in 2016.
+Also includes 135,768 shares owned beneficially by Mr. Michaelis as a beneficiary of a trust.
+Mr. Michaelis shares voting and investment power over these shares. - (9) Shares are owned beneficially by Mr. Sawyer as a beneficiary of a trust.
+Mr. Sawyer shares voting and investment power over these shares - (10)Includes 105,968 shares held indirectly by a limited partnership and 6,148 restricted shares of which 4,407 vest in 2016 and 1,741 vest in 2017.
+Mr. Alex Teague has voting and regular dividend rights with respect to the restricted shares, but no right to dispose of such shares. - (11)Includes 5,118 restricted shares of which 3,687 vest in 2016 and 1,431 vest in 2017.
 Mr. Rumley has voting and regular dividend rights with respect to the restricted shares, but no right to dispose of such shares.
 All shares are owned beneficially by Mr. Rumley as a beneficiary of a trust.
-Mr. Rumley shares voting and investment power over these shares. - (13) Amount of outstanding shares used to determine the percentage ownership includes 375,000 shares issuable upon conversion of Series B Convertible Preferred Stock and 447,115 shares issuable on the conversion of Series B-2 Convertible Preferred Stock.
+Mr. Rumley shares voting and investment power over these shares. - (12)Amount of outstanding shares used to determine the percentage ownership includes 368,750 shares issuable upon conversion of Series B Convertible Preferred Stock and 739,269 shares issuable on the conversion of Series B-2 Convertible Preferred Stock.
 The Series B-2 Convertible Preferred Stock is convertible at the market price of our common stock on the conversion date.
-Conversion of the Series B-2 Convertible Preferred Stock was assumed to have occurred on January 30, 2015 at a marker price of \$20.80.
+Conversion of the Series B-2 Convertible Preferred Stock was assumed to have occurred on January 29, 2016 at a marker price of \$12.58.